joeduffy/slice.net/README.md

 ## Important Note

 I am no longer maintaining this repo.
-We are working on integrating `Slice<T>` into .NET, and there is now an evolved fork of this code over on [dotnet/corefxlab](https://github.com/dotnet/corefxlab/tree/master/src/System.Slices).
+We are actively integrating `Slice<T>` into .NET (renamed as `Span<T>`); there is an evolving fork over on [dotnet/corefxlab](https://github.com/dotnet/corefxlab/tree/master/src/System.Slices), along with a [more complete design plan](https://github.com/dotnet/corefxlab/blob/master/docs/Span.md).
 Please feel free to submit feedback and/or pull requests over there, and keep your eye on the [official corefx repo](https://github.com/dotnet/corefx).
 Thanks for all the interest so far!

 ## Overview